NV Innovation Gateway

 Idea validation/During the project

-- Monitering results generated in the project work
+- Monitoring results generated in the project work

 - Student work: moral right, copyright, ownership right, publication in NTNU open

-- Ph.d work and thesis: NTNU Open (with defined publication time restriction), ownership right clarification, free of charge to use the results of the work for teaching and research purposes (Yes) with caution of IPR protection
+- PhD work and thesis: NTNU Open (publication time restriction), ownership right clarification, free of charge to use the results of the work for teaching and research purposes (Yes) with caution of IPR protection

-- External organization: restriction time on publication, ownership right, transfer the right of the invention to the organization
+- External organization concerned in relevent agreements (e.g. consortium or NDA): restriction time on publication, ownership right, transfer the right of the invention to the organization, and so on.

 Creating more values/Beyond the project